 Skip and I like to indulge in something we call Slow Travel.
 When we’re going on a trip that has no time contract, we like to pad the dates and slow down a bit.

 In 1956, the Interstate Highway System was formed.
 Slowly, the old state or U.S. highways were superseded by interstates, designed to move traffic quickly from place to place.
-Often, bypasses were added, to direct the traffic around towns and cities.
+Bypasses were often added to direct the traffic around towns and cities.
 Speed had replaced the romance of the road trip.

-Here’s the second hint… take a photo of nothing.
+Here’s the second tip… take a photo of nothing.
 The subject does not matter.
 Speed does.

-And, finally, the third hint… which involves a free app, Investigator… which you’ll need to download.
+And finally, the third tip involves a free app, Investigator… which you’ll need to download.
 When you’re ready to find the spot where you took the photo, you can load that photo into Investigator, look up the GPS coordinates, and ask for directions, all on your iPhone!

 2 Comments